Commutative exact algebras and modular tensor categories: Introduction

 If $\C$ is an MTC and $A$ is a commutative, simple, symmetric Frobenius algebra, then so is $\C_A^{\loc}$. \end{namedtheorem}

-See Section~\ref{subsec:relation-to-recent-work} for a comparison of our results with prior works.
+After our article appeared, in \cite{coulembier2025simple}, it was proven that simple algebras are exact.
+Using this, the above Theorem can be rephrased in terms of simple algebras (see Remark~\ref{rem:CSZ-simple} for details).

+Previous works \cite{kirillov2002q,davydov2013witt} established that $\mathcal{C}_A^{\text{loc}}$ is a semisimple MTC when $\mathcal{C}$ is semisimple and $A$ is separable with trivial twist.
+This was extended to non-semisimple MTCs in \cite[Theorem~4.16]{laugwitz2023constructing} using haploid, commutative, special Frobenius algebras.
+While these algebras satisfy the conditions of Theorem~\ref{thm:intro-B}, we demonstrate that our result generalizes \cite{laugwitz2023constructing} by providing a family of algebras that satisfy our requirements but not those of the latter.
+Our results in Theorem~\ref{thm:intro-B} can also be specialized to monoidal supercategories and this is done in \cite{mcrae2025rigidity}.
+See Section~\ref{subsec:relation-to-recent-work} for further details.

 With the above result in hand, one needs examples of commutative exact algebras that satisfy the conditions of the theorem.
-In Section~\ref{sec:commutative-algebras}, we discuss two ways to constructing such algebras.
+In Section~\ref{sec:commutative-algebras}, we discuss two ways to construct such algebras.
 The first is the class of simple current algebras, these are commutative algebras which are direct sums of simple invertible objects \cite{fuchs2004tft,creutzig2020simple}.
 We discuss this in Section~\ref{subsec:simple-currents} where we provide examples of such algebras in the category of representations of the (even order) small quantum group and the Drinfeld double of the Taft algebra.
 The second construction is using right adjoints $F^{\ra}$ of central tensor functors $F:\C\rightarrow\D$ between FTCs.
 This known construction \cite{davydov2013witt} produces a haploid, commutative and exact algebra, namely $A=F^{\ra}(\unit)$ in $\C$.
 We discuss this in Section~\ref{subsec:comm-alg-via-adjoint} where we use this to construct an example of a commutative exact algebra in the category of representations of the (odd order) small quantum group.